Wintellect/MSLearn/Introduction to Data Handling with Python/includes/6-numpy-stats.md

 ## Performing Calculations on an Array Exercise

+In this exercise, various calculation functions provided by `numpy` and `scipy` will be explored.
+The selected functions are mostly those which are used to generate descriptive statistics on a set of data.
+Descriptive statistics focus on measures of center (center of the data) and measures of dispersion (how spread out is the data).
+Such measures are commonly employed to get a better understand of the data before moving on to more advanced techniques.

 1. Create a new Jupyter notebook named 'NumPy Stats Exercise' in Azure Notebooks.

 1. In the first cell, add the following code, and run the cell.